 How to make fabric scrap coasters

 Here’s an easy way of using up fabric scraps to make some colourful coasters.
-Perfect for those giant G&T’s we’ll be having in our gardens with our loved ones as soon as the restrictions get lifted.

 You could also make bigger versions in the same way to make place mats.